RFK Racing in the NASCAR Cup Series: Car No. 06 history

 The No. 06 attempted ten races led by crew chief Frank Stoddard during the 2006 season to prepare Roush Racing's development drivers for future Cup careers, and eventually replace Mark Martin in the No. 6 car.
 Todd Kluever originally served as the sole driver, but was replaced with David Ragan at the end of the season.
-The team debuted with Kluever behind the wheel at Chicagoland Speedway on July 9 with a sponsorship from 3M.
-Kluever also drove the car at Michigan International Speedway, Kansas Speedway, Lowe's Motor Speedway, and attempted to start races at California Speedway, Phoenix International Raceway, and Homestead-Miami Speedway.
-David Ragan, with a sponsorship from Sharp Aquos, ran the No. 06 at Dover International Speedway and Martinsville Speedway in the fall, and missed the second 2006 race at Texas Motor Speedway and also being forced to withdrawal from the second 2006 race at Atlanta Motor Speedway.
+The team debuted with Kluever behind the wheel at Chicagoland on July 9 with a sponsorship from 3M.
+Kluever also drove the car at Michigan, Kansas, Charlotte, and attempted to start races at Fontana, Phoenix, and Homestead.
+David Ragan, with a sponsorship from Sharp Aquos, ran the No. 06 at Dover and Martinsville in the fall, and missed the second 2006 race at Texas and also being forced to withdrawal from the second 2006 race at Atlanta.
 Kluever and Ragan combined 10 races and made six with the best finish being by Ragan at Martinsville with a 25th-place run.
 They posted zero wins, zero Top 5's, zero Top 10's, an average finish of 37th, four DNQ's (including one withdrawal), and three DNF's.